dstackai/dstack/docs/reference/cli/run.md

-# run
+# dstack run

-The `run` command runs a workflow within the current Git repository.
+Use this command to run a workflow within the current Git repository.

 Once you run the workflow, dstack creates the required cloud instance(s) within a minute, and runs your workflow.
 If you run it in the attached mode, you'll see the output in real-time as your